City of Brampton Logo

 A voter is provided a paper ballot at the voting location after confirming the voter is on the Voters' List and has provided acceptable identification.

-The voter takes the ballot in a secrecy folder to a voting compartment for privacy.
-To vote, the voter will completely fill in the oval next to the name of the candidate they choose, and only do so once for each office on the ballot.
+On Voting Day, the voter will completely fill in the oval next to the name of the candidate they choose, and only do so once for each office on the ballot.

 The Voters' List is live and when a voter attends a voting location, they are marked as having voted.
 This information is updated immediately and all other voting locations will see the same information.